Boitumelo-Mkhwanazi/Boitumelo-Mkhwanazi/README.md

 ###

 <p align="left">✨ I'm a UI/UX designer and front-end developer.
-I design and build web applications ( and small components like dashboards, nav and sidebars, etc ) for fun and that's how I get to grow in this tech field.<br><br>📚 I'm currently learning AngularJS and SQL ( Structured Query Language )<br><br>🎯 2025 Goals: Dive into back-end development, build a couple of projects.<br><br>🎲 Fact: I'm self teaching myself Software Development, undergraduate Computer Science just gave me the fundamentals.</p>
+I design and build web applications ( and small components like dashboards, nav and sidebars, etc ) for fun and that's how I get to grow in this tech field.<br><br>📚 I'm currently learning AngularJS and SQL ( Structured Query Language )<br><br>🎯 2025 Goals: Dive into back-end development, build a couple of projects.<br><br>🎲</p>

 ###